Death flights: Chile

-Oregier Benavente, Augusto Pinochet's former personal helicopter pilot, has admitted that on numerous occasions he threw prisoners into the ocean or into the high peaks of the Andes.
+Oregier Benavente, Augusto Pinochet's former personal helicopter pilot, has claimed that on numerous occasions he threw prisoners into the ocean or into the high peaks of the Andes.

 Flights were also used to make bodies of already murdered dissidents disappear.
 One person's testimony described the procedure: corpses were put in gunny sacks; each sack was attached to a piece of rail using wire, and a second gunny sack put around both.
 The sacks were carried by pickup truck to helicopters that flew them to the coast of the Valparaíso region, where the bodies were thrown into the ocean.
 Secret police agent Osvaldo Romo confessed in a 1995 interview to having participated in death flights.
 Showing no remorse, he added, "Now, would it not be better throwing bodies into a volcano?"

 In 2001, Chilean President Ricardo Lagos told the nation that during Pinochet's rule, 120 civilians had been tossed from helicopters into "the ocean, the lakes and the rivers of Chile".

 During the 1973 upheavals, one man in the town of Neltume, Luís Ancapi, reportedly survived a death flight by falling into a "mattress" of Chusquea quila.